HartlandRobotics/ArduinoIntroduction/_posts/2017-06-13-maze-arduino-breadboard.md

 The first step in building your robot is to understand the orientation of the chassis.

 * The edge of the chassis that is tapered is the front of the robot.
-* The edge of the chassis that has less holes is the rear of the robot.

 Set the chassis in front of you so that it looks like this: